Crane safety: 10 tips for a safe handling and weighing

 Do not leave the load suspended in air for more time than needed

 In the same line, neither should the load be left suspended for a long period of time.
 Once you start moving it, it is better to finish it to avoid any kind of accident.
-The person responsible has to be constantly aware of it.
+The person responsible has to be constantly aware of it: Many crane accidents occur due to improper handling or delays during the lift.

 Proceed with the lifting operation slowly and properly